makelab-kaist/makelab.github.io/_pages/sponsors.md

 ---
 title: Sponsors
-description: Who supported the MAKinteract lab at KAIST
+description: Who supported the Make Lab at KAIST
 ---

 Our research was only possible thanks to the kind support of funding agencies, companies and the Korean government.

 <div class="container-fluid">
     <div class="row justify-content-md-center">